-Elounda was strategic port for the Venetians who built saltworks in the shallow waters.
+Elounda was a strategic port for the Venetians who built saltworks in the shallow waters.
 It was an important commercial port for the Venetian merchants as well.

 Due to Crete’s unique position in the Mediterranean, piracy was a common danger.
-The Ottoman empire always represented a threat, so it was logic to fortify areas close to strategic ports.
+The Ottoman empire always represented a threat, so it was logical to fortify areas close to strategic ports.
 This took place in the main cities, but also in the island of Gramvousa, Souda, and Spinalonga.

 The Venetians built the bastion of Spinalonga in 1579.
 The high double walls and towers are still well-preserved in different areas.

 Spinalonga was one of the longest-lasting Venetian outposts (1715) when the Ottoman Empire had already conquered Crete more than 45 years before.